mintingle/ChromebookADBInstructions/apk_on_chromebook.md

 ![Open MIT App Inventor](adb_screenshots/Step-1-2.png)

 When you tap or click on **Linux (Beta)**, it should tell you if you have Linux enabled.
 In the screenshot below, it is enabled.
-If it's not enabled, you'll need to click "Turn On" and "Install" it, which may take a few minutes.
+If it's not enabled, you'll need to click "Turn On", and then "Install" it, which may take a few minutes.

 ![Open MIT App Inventor](adb_screenshots/Step-1-3.png)